cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 APIs may be authenticated using simple HTTP basic authentication using a client identifier and shared secret that is configured in the client and the ACM instance.

-..
-DS: Why not use OAuth2/OpenId Connect, that way the UAA handles
-.. authentication?
-I think it will simplify the message and reduce
-.. potential confusion among clients if we stick to OAuth2.

-..
-DO: Dave, I see your point.
-I don't want to preclude OAuth2, but I
-.. don't want to require OAuth or the UAA either.
-Right
-.. now the ACM is completely decoupled from the UAA and I think that's a good
-.. thing, but I can also see it would be nice for the UAA to consistently
-.. handle all authentication.
-..
-OTOH, to use the UAA the ACM would have to register with the UAA as a client
-.. and someone would have to manage the CC's identity in the UAA, token
-.. grants/revocations, etc. It seems to me just configuring a shared secret
-.. between the CC and ACM for service-to-service authentication is simpler and
-.. sufficient.
-OAuth2 is a really good hammer, but this is a really small nail.

-..
-DS: Point taken on hammer and nail.
-I guess if we only have one or
-.. two fixed clients then a shared secret is easy for everyone.
-If
-..
-ACM became a service in user app land, then it would need to be
-.. more dynamic and also more consistent.
-So we can postpone this
-.. discussion until we need dynamic client registration and/or
-.. delegated authentication.

 Example Permissions to Manage Objects and ACLs
 -----------------------------------------------